enowkelvin/enowkelvin.github.io/README.md

 q1_2019 <- read_csv("Divvy_Trips_2019_Q1.csv")
 q1_2020 <- read_csv("Divvy_Trips_2020_Q1.csv")

-STEP 2: WRANGLE DATA AND COMBINE INTO A SINGLE FILE Compare column names each of the files
+#STEP 2: WRANGLE DATA AND COMBINE INTO A SINGLE FILE.
+Compare column names each of the files
-# While the names don't have to be in the same order, they DO need to match perfectly before we can use a command to join them into one file
+*While the names don't have to be in the same order, they DO need to match perfectly before we can use a command to join them into one file colnames(q1_2019) colnames(q1_2020)
-colnames(q1_2019)
-colnames(q1_2020)

-# Rename columns to make them consistent with q1_2020 (as this will be the supposed going-forward table design for Divvy)
+* Rename columns to make them consistent with q1_2020 (as this will be the supposed going-forward table design for Divvy)

 (q1_2019<- rename(q1_2019,
                 ride_id=trip_id,